 - Spanner in the Works: The Headmaster did take measures to ensure Dinah could not interfere with his plans again by ensuring that the computer at Vulcan Tower excluded anyone named Dinah Glass from the competition.
 However, he did not anticipate Dinah being adopted by the Hunters and changing her name.
 Hence, she still gets in.

-- Stalker With A Testtube: A decidedly non-romantic version: the Headmaster employs Dinah's father at the Biogenetic Research Centre, so he can steal Dinah's DNA and create Eve, a human/lizard hybrid.
+- Stalker With A Testtube: A decidedly non-romantic version: the Headmaster employs Dinah's father at the Biogenetic Research Centre, so he can steal Dinah's DNA and create Eve, a human/lizard hybrid combining Dinah's intellect with a lizard's lack of emotion.

 - Team Mom: Mandy